 P.O.
 Box 105402

 When moving, TRS members need to update DEERS with the new address and telephone number.

 Members who change regions should contact the previous contractor to stop the current EFT or RCC and also contact their new region's contractor without delay to establish a new EFT or RCC.

 Voluntary disenrollment: To voluntarily disenroll from TRS, you must submit an RC Request Form that requests termination of coverage.
 Coverage is terminated on the last day of the month in which the form is postmarked.
 You may also request a future termination date, effective the last day of the following month.

 If you gain other TRICARE eligibility under a family member, you may voluntarily disenroll without being locked out.
 All other disenrollment requests are subject to a 12-month lockout.

-Nonpayment: You may also be disenrolled from TRS for failure to pay the required premiums.
-If the TRS premiums are not received within 30 days from the due date, you will be disenrolled for failure to pay.
+Nonpayment: You may also be disenrolled from TRS for failure to pay the required monthly premiums.
+If the TRS monthly premium payments are not received within 30 days from the due date, you will be disenrolled for failure to pay.
 If you are involuntarily disenrolled for failure to pay, you will be suspended from TRS effective your policy paid-through date and any claims for services after your suspension date will not be paid under your TRS coverage.
 You will remain suspended (subject to reinstatement in certain circumstances) for a period of 12 months from your policy paid-through date.
 At the end of the 12-month suspension, you will be able to purchase TRS coverage.